Freddie Mac BorrowSmart Down Payment Assistance Program

 For low- and moderate-income households, this assistance program could offer homeownership that is finally attainable.

-See if you can buy a home.
+Speak with a lender to see if you can buy a home.

 Author